eastandrew/anovapower/README.md

 # anovapower
-Walkthrough of ANOVA power analysis in R through Markdown file
+Walkthrough of ANOVA power analysis in R